Shubham-18-10-1998/Obsidian/RESOURCES/DSA Lectures/Lecture 1.md

 - If doubt too specific, then book doubt session for topics.

 # Data Structures
 Data Structure : Container for storing and organising data.
+It is a way to store and organise data in order to facilitate access and modification.
 - Suitcase has stuff for us to carry, clothes and etc. Container for storing particular object.

 # Algorithms
 Algorithm : Step-by-step instruction to complete a task.
+Informally an algorithm is any well defined computational procedure that takes some value or set of values as input and produces some value or set of values as output.
+Thus it is a set of computational steps that transform the input into the output.
+Can also be seen as a tool for solving a computational problem.
 - eg. - Task to find red color shirt
 	- Open suitcase, and then check till found.
 - These are usually done on some data stored in some data structure.